CZ-NIC/fred-docs/EPPReference/CommandStructure/Transfer/TransferContact.rst

 Transfer contact
 ================

-A contact transfer command is used to take over the management of a contact.
+A contact transfer :ref:`command <struct-command>` is used to take over sponsorship of a contact.
 The transfer password of the contact must be provided for authorization.

-.. todo:: vygenerovani noveho hesla
+A new password is generated for the contact by the server after a successful transfer.

-A contact transfer command is a ``transfer`` element in the ``contact`` namespace (``http://www.nic.cz/xml/epp/contact-1.6``).
+The contact transfer command is a ``transfer`` element in the ``contact`` namespace (``http://www.nic.cz/xml/epp/contact-1.6``).

+The command must be contained in the ``<transfer>`` command class.
+The command class must specify the request operation (``@op = 'request'``).

 .. index:: Ⓔtransfer, Ⓔid, ⒺauthInfo

 Command element structure
 -------------------------

-The command class must specify the request operation (``@op = 'request'``).

-The ``<contact:transfer>`` element must declare the ``contact`` namespace and schema and it must contain the following child elements:
+The ``<contact:transfer>`` element must declare the ``contact`` namespace and :doc:`schema </EPPReference/SchemasNamespaces/index>` and it must contain the following child elements:

 * ``<contact:id>`` **(1)** – the contact handle as :term:`fredcom:objIDType`,
 * ``<contact:authInfo>`` **(1)**  – the transfer password as :term:`fredcom:authInfoType`.

-.. rubric:: Example

 .. code-block:: xml
+   :caption: Example

    <?xml version="1.0" encoding="utf-8" standalone="no"?>
    <epp xmlns="urn:ietf:params:xml:ns:epp-1.0"